HeyBanditoz/gmecord/README.md

 * Mentioning the bridge from Discord will mention the last user to send a message on the Groupme side.

+## NOTE ON GATEWAY INTENTS
+By default, the bot will assume you have the server members intent checked.
+If not, it will fail to start (for now.)
+It is required for mentionables to function.

 ## Configuration
 The configuration of the bot must be in the same directory as the jar file, and must be called `Config.json`.
 A file will automatically be